cactusWhiskey/tensor-evolution/README.md

 ## Philosophy
 Population members start as the input layer connected directly to the output layer.
-Mutation operators exist for inserting layers (from a list of supported types), deleting layers, and for mutating existing layers' properties.
+Mutation operators exist for inserting layers (from a list of supported types), deleting layers, and for mutating existing layer's properties.
 A crossover operator is also implemented.

 Fitness is evaluated by building, compiling, and training a model from each population member's genome.